47degrees/sbt-microsites/docs/src/main/tut/docs/settings.md

 # Configuring the Microsite

-The following is the set of `sbt` settings that you can use to make some adjustments regarding the deployment, configuration and appearance of your microsite.
-Not all these settings are mandatory, since most of them have default values, as we'll see briefly.
+The following are the `sbt` settings that you can use to make adjustments to your microsite regarding deployment, configuration, and appearance.
+Not all of these settings are mandatory, since most of them have default values, as we'll see briefly.

-Before starting to detail them, the **sbt-microsites** plugin will use some regular sbt configurations from your `build.sbt` file, in order to set the microsite up in a minimal way, all of them are used as default values:
+Before beginning to detail the settings, the **sbt-microsites** plugin will use regular sbt configurations from your `build.sbt` file.
+In order to set the microsite up in a minimal manner, all of the configurations are used as default values:

 ## Regular SBT Settings

 - `name`: default value for the microsite name.
 - `description`: value by default used for the microsite description.
-- `organizationName`: used as microsite author by default.
+- `organizationName`: used as the microsite author by default.
-- `homepage`: used as default microsite homepage.
+- `homepage`: used as the default microsite homepage.

-However, these default settings can be overridden by the following ones, provided by the plugin, keep reading the next section to know more.
+However, you can override these default settings by using the ones provided by the plugin, which we will describe in detail in the next section.

 ## Microsite SBT Settings

-We tried to bring all the parameters that potentially are needed to configure any microsite.
-If you think that something additional could be added, please, we are open to suggestions and contributions :)
+We tried to bring all of the parameters that are potentially needed to configure any microsite.
+If you think that something additional could be added, please let us know as we are open to suggestions and contributions.

 - `micrositeName`: the microsite name.
-As we said in the previous section, by default, it's taken from the sbt setting `name`.
-Sometimes, it isn't the default behaviour so you can override it in this way:
+As we mentioned previously, by default, it's taken from the sbt setting `name`.
+Sometimes, it isn't the default behavior so you can override it like this:

 ```
 micrositeName := "Your Awesome Library Name"
 ```

 - `micrositeDescription`: the microsite description.
-If you don't configure this setting, the value is taken from the sbt setting `description` as we saw beforehand.
+If you don't configure this setting, the value is taken from the sbt setting `description` as we saw earlier.
 For instance:

 ```
 micrositeDescription := "This is the description of my Awesome Library"
 ```

-- `micrositeBaseUrl`: this setting brings the ability to setup a site base URL for your microsite.
-It's empty by default, however, you might need something like this:
+- `micrositeBaseUrl`: this setting brings the ability to set up a site base URL for your microsite.
+It's empty by default.
+However, you might need something like this:

 ```
 micrositeBaseUrl := "/yoursite"
 ```

-In this case, your microsite would be placed on: http://yourdomain.io/yoursite .
+In this case, your microsite would be placed on: http://yourdomain.io/yoursite.

-- `micrositeDocumentationUrl`: your microsite might need some documentation pages in an specific part of your microsite.
-This setting allows to personalize this URL to fit your needs.
-As **sbt-microsites** plugin provides an specific layout to have also a beautiful documentation, we strongly recommend to have a look to the [layouts](layouts.html) section.
-It's empty by default, hence your `Documentation` link won't appear in the microsite in that case.
+- `micrositeDocumentationUrl`: you might need documentation pages in a specific section of your microsite.
+This setting allows you to personalize this URL to fit your needs.
+As the **sbt-microsites** plugin provides a specific layout to improve the look of your documentation, we strongly recommend having a look at the [layouts](layouts.html) section.
+It's empty by default.
+Hence your `Documentation` link won't appear in the microsite in that case.

 ```
 micrositeDocumentationUrl := "/yoursite/docs"
 ```

-Therefore, considering the example above, your microsite documentation would be placed on: http://yourdomain.io/yoursite/docs .
-Moreover, the layouts provided by the plugin will provide a link in the upper-right area pointing to this URL (if it isn't empty).
+Therefore, considering the example above, your microsite documentation would be placed on: http://yourdomain.io/yoursite/docs.
+Moreover, the layouts supplied by the plugin will provide a link in the upper-right area pointing to this URL (if it isn't empty).

 - `micrositeAuthor`: the author of the microsite is taken from this sbt setting.
 However, if nothing is specified, the default value will be `organizationName`, but you can override it, as we can see in this example: